-Credit Card Slip -- These formats are designed for the customer to sign when paying by credit card.
+Credit Card Slip -- These formats are designed for the customer to sign when paying by credit card, and work on 3" receipt printers so they're similar to the 3" receipt printer formats above.
 Normally you would not select this unless Campground Master is doing the actual credit card processing, and then it's normally configured to print the slip automatically.
 However you can select this to print another copy if necessary.
 Note that both the these formats (normal and fixed-pitch font) use the corresponding 3" Receipt printer settings.